What We Believe

-We believe the Holy Bible to be the true and inerrant Word of God, and therefore we receive and adopt the Apostle’s Creed, the Nicene Creed, and the Westminster Confession of Faith and its related catechisms as reliable summaries of what the Bible teaches about God, man, and the Christian life of gratitude.
+We believe the Holy Bible to be the true Word of God, and therefore we receive and adopt the Apostle’s Creed, the Nicene Creed, and the Westminster Confession of Faith and its related catechisms as reliable summaries of what the Bible teaches about God, humanity, and the Christian life of gratitude.

 See Presbyterian Church in America.
-This site gives explanatians about this denomination’s beliefs and government.
+This site gives explanations about this denomination’s beliefs and government.

 See biblegateway.com.
 You can find the entire Holy Bible, New Testament and Old Testament on this site.
 It can be a quick reference or your main Bible study resource.